BannerBye

 That's Apple's standard warning for every Safari extension that needs access to page content.
 It describes what the extension is technically capable of, not what BannerBye actually does.
 Chrome and Firefox show similar warnings for the same reason.

-BannerBye reads the page structure to find cookie banners and clicks "Reject all."
+BannerBye reads the page structure to find cookie banners and taps "Reject all."
 It does not read passwords, credit cards, or browsing history.
-Full breakdown on the privacy page.
+Full breakdown on the privacy policy.

 Still wondering?
 Email hello@bannerbye.com.